American Academy Of Family Physicians

 How does American Academy Of Family Physicians spend its money?

 American Academy Of Family Physicians directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to American Academy Of Family Physicians tax-deductible?